lifebu/rpg2k3-gb/README.md

 - SFML: To create the simple RPG Maker runtime.

 ## How To Run
+This project requires original RPG Maker 2003 project files that cannot be shared for legal reasons.
+You can acquire the RPG Maker 2003 from [Steam](https://store.steampowered.com/app/362870/RPG_Maker_2003/).
+Create a new project called "Gameboy_Emulator".
+Copy the following files into the `templates/project` folder: `Gameboy_Emulator.r3proj`, `RPG_RT.exe`, `RPG_RT.ini`, `ultimate_rt_eb.dll`.

 The project uses CMake to compile and create all the software and tools necessary.

 ## Illustrations